Saturday, 24 May 2025

 at Goodwood House.

-Here suggested as by Louis Francois Roubiliac.
+Here given the evidence of the socle suggested as by Louis Francois Roubiliac.

-Lot 78, on the 4th Day of the Roubiliac sale under the heading Marble Busts Etc is A Caeser
+Lot 78, on the 4th Day of the Roubiliac sale under the heading Marble Busts etc is A Caeser

 .................................